On determinant functors and $K$-theory: Introduction

-The set of isomorphism classes of objects of the \Picardgroupoid\ $V(\C{E})$ is in natural bijection with Quillen's $K$-theory group $K_0(\C{E})$ and the automorphism group of any object is isomorphic to $K_1(\C{E})$.
+Deligne constructed a \Picardgroupoid\ of \emph{`virtual objects'} $V(\C{E})$ which is the target of a {\em universal} determinant functor $\det\colon \C E\r V(\C E)$, in the sense that any other determinant functor factors through this one in an essentially unique way.
+The group of isomorphism classes of objects in $V(\C{E})$ is Quillen's $K_0(\C{E})$ and the automorphism group of the tensor unit is $K_1(\C{E})$.
 This shows that any interesting exact category has highly non-trivial determinant functors.

-Knudsen \cite{dfec, dfecerratum} showed by elementary methods that determinant functors on an exact category $\C{E}$ extend to the category of bounded complexes $C^b(\C{E})$ in an essentially unique way, generalising results with Mumford~\cite{pmssc}.
+Knudsen \cite{dfec} showed by elementary methods that determinant functors on an exact category $\C{E}$ extend to the category of bounded complexes $C^b(\C{E})$ in an essentially unique way, generalising results with Mumford~\cite{pmssc}.
+This extension is not only defined on isomorphisms, but on quasi-isomorphisms in $C^b(\C{E})$.

+Quasi-isomorphisms are the weak equivalences of a Waldhausen category structure on $C^b(\C{E})$.
+Therefore, Knudsen's extension theorem hints at the existence of a theory of determinant functors $\det\colon \C W\r \C P$ for Waldhausen categories $\C W$.
+This theory is developed in this paper.
+In particular, we construct a universal determinant functor $\det\colon \C W\r V(\C W)$ where Waldhausen's $K_0(\C{W})$ is the group of isomorphism classes of objects in $V(\C{W})$ and $K_1(\C{W})$ is the automorphism group of the tensor unit.
+Knudsen's results follow then from the Gillet--Waldhausen isomorphism $K_{*}(\C E)\cong K_{*}(C^{b}(\C E))$.
+A theory of determinant functors for Waldhausen categories with values in \emph{strict} categorical groups has also been developed in \cite{malte}.